fpapado/react-lazy-images/README.md

 />
 ```

+There is another case if you are using `srcset` for your images; `LazyImage` needs that information to preload the correct image.
+You can provide it with the `srcSet` prop.

 ### Loading and Error states

 You can choose what to display on Loading and Error using the render props `loading` and `error`: